preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-settings-613/index.rst

 .. image:: sign-off-requests-settings-settings-612.png

 + **Show username in report**: If user names should not the shown in sign-off reports, deselect this option.
-+ **Max no of users in -mail send-out**: Decide the number of emails to be sent.
-This setting will be used when requests are sent to a group that is not e-mail enabled.
++ **Max no of users in email send-out**: Decide the number of emails to be sent.
+This setting will be used when requests are sent to a group that is not email enabled.
 The administrator sending the request may be alerted to add email addresses.
 If requests are sent to a group that is email enabled, there is nothing to consider and this setting is ignored.